 Special precautions are in place for patients who display symptoms of illness while under our care.
 VRC follows the CDC guidelines for the safety of our patients, visitors, and staff members.

-A: We are canceling our group injection classes until further notice, but that we will provide one on one or video teaching options.
+We are canceling our group injection classes until further notice, but that we will provide one on one or video teaching options.

-CONTINUING FERTILITY TREATMENT DURING A PANDEMIC
+CONTINUING FERTILITY TREATMENT

-A: According to the American Society for Reproductive Medicine (ASRM), currently, very little is known about the impact of COVID-19 on reproduction and pregnancy.
+According to the American Society for Reproductive Medicine (ASRM), currently, very little is known about the impact of COVID-19 on reproduction and pregnancy.
 There are reports of women who have tested positive for COVID-19 delivering babies free of the disease.
 This data is reassuring but must be interpreted with caution given the small numbers.

 Given the information we do have, while it would be wise for individuals with confirmed or presumed COVID-19 infection to avoid pregnancy, there appears to be no cause for alarm for those already pregnant.